 - The most recent toolchains

-CrystaX NDK includes the most recent versions of GCC and Clang compilers as well as stables.
-This allows developers use new languages abilities (such as new C++11 features).
-All compilers are built with high- and low-level optimizations which enables generation of the most efficient code for target hardware.
+The CrystaX NDK includes the most recent versions of GCC and Clang compilers.
+This allows developers to use new language abilities, such as new C++11/C++14 features.
+All compilers are built with high- and low-level optimizations, which enable generation of the most efficient code for target hardware.